 2. Visit the Captain Cook Birthplace Museum

 As the name suggests, the great explorer James Cook was born in Middlesbrough, and this museum celebrates his extraordinary life.
 Discover how he started his seafaring career at nearby Whitby, and the trials and tribulations of his three great voyages 200 years ago.
+The museum closes for the winter but re-opens every spring.
 Afterwards, take a woodland walk through the surrounding Stewart Park.

 3. Take a trip to the seaside